Version 1.0 · in production since 2026-04-16

 Paid when it pays back.

-The library is AGPL — free forever for OSS, research, and self-hosted use.
+The library is AGPL, free for OSS, research, and self-hosted use.
 Commercial teams license the AGPL waiver; Pro customers get the closed-source extensions.

 Open Source